6 Tips on How to Increase Video Engagement

 Invest in Good Technical Quality

-People will watch long video content.
+People will watch long video content, and your video quality online is vital to your success.
 What they won’t watch is poor content that rambles or exhibits low technical quality.
-Investing in good quality equipment (from cameras to lights to software) and building the expertise to produce a high-quality video is a must if you want people to watch your video all the way to the end.
-With a lot of high quality, professional video available, viewers have come to expect that quality and quickly notice any flaws.
+Investing in good quality equipment (from cameras to lights to software) and building the expertise to produce a high-quality video is a must if you want people to watch your video to the end.
+With a lot of high-quality, professional videos available, viewers have come to expect that quality and quickly notice any flaws.

 Play it Straight — Don’t Try to Game the System